vmware/terraform-provider-avi/website/docs/d/avi_tenant.html.markdown

 * `description` - User defined description for the object.
 * `local` - Boolean flag to set local.
 * `name` - Name of the object.
+* `suggested_object_labels` - Suggestive pool of key value pairs for recommending assignment of labels to objects in the user interface.
 * `uuid` - Unique object identifier of the object.